 Next, Lee researches the life of his maternal grandad, Joe, whose mother went to Canada and left her son to be raised by his grandparents.
 “It does feel a bit cold,” says Lee after visiting his aunt in Southport and hearing her memories of a worrier and a “very money-conscious” man.

 In Ballina in Ireland, Lee learns more.
-Joe was born out of wedlock at a time when there was huge stigma around illegitimacy.
+Joe was born out of wedlock at a time when there was huge stigma around illegitimate children.
 His mother, Delia, would have struggled to find work, making her decision to go Montreal, her passage paid by a domestic agency, far more understandable.

 He also learns about Delia’s parents, Thomas and Mary Farrell.
 Thomas was a labourer who lived in a two-room house and had a sideline in selling unlicensed booze in a ‘shebeen’.
 He was often fined for his activities.
 Then, in 1922, he made an insurance claim after the doors and windows of his home “were wantonly and maliciously damaged or injured by rifle fire”.